oceanprotocol-archive/dev-ocean/doc/architecture.md

 In the above diagram you can see the following components (from top to bottom):

 - **Frontend** (Tier 3) - Application implemented using HTML + Javascript + CSS, running in the client side (user's browser).
 - **Data Science Tools** (Tier 3) - Applications executed by data scientists, typically getting access to the Ocean data and executing algorithms on top of that data
-- **Provider** (Tier 2) - Backend application providing some advanced network services.
+- **Aquarius** (Tier 2) - Backend application providing some advanced network services.
 Executed typically by Marketplaces.
 Initially:
   - On-Chain access control.
   - Metadata storage.
   - Gathering of service proofs.